Georgetown University Library: Blommer Science Library

 Blommer Science Library is located in the Reiss Science building, on Georgetown's main campus.
 It stores materials for undergraduate and graduate study in biology, chemistry, computer science, mathematics, and physics.

 Woodstock Theological Library

 The Woodstock Theological Library is one of the oldest Catholic theological libraries in the United States, having been founded in 1869.
 The library moved to Georgetown in 1974, accompanying the Woodstock Theological Center, which closed in 2013, although the library remains in existence.

 School of Continuing Studies Downtown Campus Library

 The School of Continuing Studies Downtown Library opened with the move of Georgetown's School of Continuing Studies to a new Downtown campus in 2013.
 The library offers course reserve materials and provides a pickup location for materials from other libraries.

 Bioethics Research Library

-The Bioethics Research Library is located on the second floor of Healy Hall.
+The Bioethics Research Library is located on the first floor of Healy Hall.

 Dahlgren Memorial Library

 Dahlgren Memorial Library provides information and digital services and resources to support faculty, staff, and students of the Georgetown University Medical Center.
+It is named after John Vinton Dahlgren.